CBD for Quitting Smoking: What the Research Says

 The 2022 Hindocha et al. Follow-Up

 Morgan and Hindochaâs research group continued exploring CBD for tobacco cessation.
-Their work, discussed at addiction conferences and in subsequent publications, has explored CBDâs effects on memory reconsolidation â the process by which established memories (including drug-related memories) are recalled, destabilized, and re-stored.
+Their work has included investigation into memory reconsolidation: the process by which established memories are recalled, briefly destabilized, and then re-stored.

-The theory: if CBD can interfere with the reconsolidation of smoking-related memories, it might weaken the association between cigarettes and reward.
-This is speculative but builds on established research showing CBDâs effects on memory processes in animal models.
+The theory is that if CBD can interfere with reconsolidation of smoking-related memories, it might weaken the association between cigarettes and reward at a neurological level.
+This remains speculative in human smokers, though it builds on animal model data consistently showing CBD reduces reinstatement of drug-seeking behavior across multiple substances.

 Other Relevant Research